timescale/docs/_partials/_cloud-create-service-promscale.md

 ### Creating your first service

-1. Sign in to the [Timescale Clou portal][https://console.cloud.timescale.com/]
+1. Sign in to the [Timescale Cloud portal][timescale-cloud]
 1. Click `Create service`.
-1. Click  `Advanced configuration` and and set the `Region`, `Compute`and `Disk size` for the service.
+1. Click  `Advanced configuration` and set the `Region`, `Compute`and `Disk size` for the service.
-    To store your observability data it is recommended that you allocate a minimum of 4 CPUs, 16GB of Memory and 50GB of disk that is equivalent to 840GB of uncompressed data.
+    To store your observability data it is recommended that you allocate a minimum of 4 CPU, 16 GB of Memory and 50 GB of disk that is equivalent to 840 GB of uncompressed data.
 You can scale up this configuration later when your data ingestion and query rate increases.
 1. Click `Create service`.
 When you have a service up and running, you can connect to the service.
 1. In the `Services` tab, find the service you want to connect to, and check